Welcome

 It’s not over yet – we still have to write up the dig and analyse the finds.

-Once again our Local History Fair on April 30th and May 1st was a great success.
-We had plenty of visitors on both days and comments were very complimentary!
+2023 Local History FairOnce again our Local History Fair on April 30th and May 1st was a great success.
+We had plenty of visitors on both days and comments were very complimentary! |

-Heritage Group member Michael Strutt, who sadly died in June, recently published a book about Squadron Leader Ernest Deverill DFC and Bar, AFC, DFM who married a Docking farmer’s daughter and is buried in Docking churchyard.
+Heritage Group member Michael Strutt, who sadly died last June, recently published a book about Squadron Leader Ernest Deverill DFC and Bar, AFC, DFM who married a Docking farmer’s daughter and is buried in Docking churchyard.
 Path to Courage tells the story of his life and daring exploits as a WW2 pilot with 97 Squadron in Bomber Command.
 It’s available from independent bookshops, price £9.99.
 Copies can also be purchased from the Tony Arter Heritage Room at Docking Village Hall on Wednesdays, 10am to 12 noon, or on our Sales and Publications page.

 “The book paints a picture of day-to-day village life as well as Ernest’s dangerous missions over continental Europe.
 Time and time again, he defied enemy onslaught, mechanical problems and atrocious weather, winning the Distinguished Flying Cross, the Distinguished Flying Medal and the Air Force Cross.”
 Norfolk Magazine, November 2022.